c0deslinger/android-java-multiformbuilder/README.md

 var rdbGender = MyRadioButton.Builder(this@ExampleKotlinActivity).setFormLayout(formLayout)
                 .setTitle("Gender").setOptionList(arrayOf("Male", "Female")).setSelected("Female").create()
 ```
-ps: If you not define template builder on the beginning, you have to setFormLayout to attach view.
+Note: If you not define template builder on the beginning, you have to setFormLayout to attach view.

 - Create multiple EditText in a single row